llvm/llvm-project/clang/docs/CommandGuide/clang.rst

   Acts as an alias for :option:`--print-supported-cpus`.

+.. option:: -mcpu=help, -mtune=help

+  Acts as an alias for :option:`--print-supported-cpus`.

 .. option:: -march=<cpu>

   Specify that Clang should generate code for a specific processor family